 This course follows the Monterey Institute’s English for Academic and Professional Purposes curriculum, focusing on the academic rhetoric of various academic disciplines and asking students to conduct field specific research in their academic areas.
 The goal of this course is to provide students the foundation for written competency at the graduate level in their fields enabling them to become independent writers and readers of academic English.
-Students will draw upon skills learned in the Computer Training and Research Basics course as they compose course assignments and include them in their Graduate Studies Portfolio.
+Students will draw upon skills learned in the Library Research sessions as they compose course assignments and submit them to peers and their professor for feedback.

 Content for this course will be tailored to academic disciplines, and course activities will familiarize participants with the lexical and rhetorical conventions of their chosen fields.
-Scholars will write a 4- 6 page focus paper, following the guidelines for either the natural or social sciences, depending on the scholars' field of interest.
+Students will write a 4- 6 page focus paper, following the guidelines for either the natural or social sciences, depending on the students’ field of interest.
 In this course students will:

 Public Speaking For Academic Purposes

-- provide constructive feedback of thier own speeches and those of their peers
+• provide constructive feedback of their own speeches and those of their peers;

 Lecture Series: American Issues/Academic Discussions